Azure Monitor Metrics overview

 One of the challenges to metric data is that it often has limited information to provide context for collected values.
 Azure Monitor addresses this challenge with multi-dimensional metrics.

-Dimensions of a metric are name/value pairs that carry more data to describe the metric value.
+Metric dimensions are name/value pairs that carry more data to describe the metric value.
 For example, a metric called Available disk space might have a dimension called Drive with values C: and D:.
 That dimension would allow viewing available disk space across all drives or for each drive individually.

 |8/9/2017 8:14||1,331.8 Kbps|